mbhall88/lrge/README.md

 By default, LRGE uses the [two-set strategy](#two-set-strategy) with 10,000 target reads (`-T`) and 5,000 query reads (`-Q`).
 You can use the [all-vs-all strategy](#all-vs-all-strategy) by specifying the number of reads to use with the `-n` flag.

+In the paper, we ran LRGE on three eukaoryotic genomes: *Arabidopsis thaliana* (125 Mbp), *Drosophila melanogaster* (143 Mbp), and *Saccharomyces cerevisiae* (12 Mbp).
+We used 50,000 query and 100,000 target reads for *A. thaliana* and *D. melanogaster*, and 10,000 query and 20,000 target reads for *S. cerevisiae*.

 ### Library